RailsApps/install-rails-mac/source/index.html.md

 We'll name the new application "myapp."
 Obviously, you can give it any name you like.

 The `rails new` command generates the default Rails starter app.
-If you wish, you can use the [Rails Composer](http://railsapps.github.io/rails-composer/) tool to generate a starter application with a choice of basic features and popular gems.

 ### Quick Test